Shoutaa/Metode-Numerik-Sistem-Persamaan-Linier/README.md

 \end{array}\right]
 $$

-For Jacobi and Gauss Seidel, The equation above changes its form to :
+For Jacobi and Gauss Seidell, The equation above changes its form to :

 $x = (5 – y + z)/3$